 - Firstly, entangled particles are what we observe.
 They aren’t the observers.
 When it comes to ESP, we humans are the observers.
 We humans aren’t entangled with each other… unless someone brings in evidence for complex biological entities being entangled.

 - Secondly, there is no information transfer.
 The no-communication theorem in physics says that there is no transfer of information from one particle to the other.

 - Thirdly, this action at a distance description is misleading.
 Because, quantum entanglement may be observed as action but when you look into it, the phenomenon is different from an ‘action.’
 When 2 particles (photons) emerge from one single source as entangled pairs, observing a property of one particle in the pair determines the outcome of the observation of its pair.
 There is a subtle difference between transferring information from one particle to the other and how the observation of one particle determines the outcome of the observation of its pair.

-With these 3 points, I consider explaining ESP with quantum entanglement as an invalid.
+With these 3 points, I consider explaining ESP with quantum entanglement invalid.
 Doesn’t sound like ESPers are releasing entangled pairs of particles that contain the information inside someone’s brain.
 But here is a fun fact, the human eye is sensitive to detecting quantum effects, that is, the eye is a valid observer.

-Special note: There are a number of articles online (I won’t cite or create a back-link for them) that try to explain one hard to understand phenomenon with another hard to understand phenomenon.
+Special note: There are a number of articles online (I won’t cite or create a back-link for them) that try to explain one hard-to-understand phenomenon with another hard-to-understand phenomenon.
 The argument is illogical and sounds something like – ‘I don’t know how A works.
 I also don’t know how B works.
 So they must be related to each other’.
 Just the fact that many things are lacking an explanation, without knowing better, the only thing they are related by is – We don’t know how they work.
 That is it.
 No reason to explain one with the other.
 That is a category error.